My research interests centre on ageing, sexuality, and sexuality in later life.

-I am currently one of two Qualification Leads for the Health and Social Care discipline area, jointly responsible for the day-to-day academic management of our four degrees and nested qualifications.
+From 2015-2019 I was Qualifications Lead for the Health and Social Care discipline area, responsible for the quality assurance and day-to-day academic management of four degrees, including the BA(Hons) in Health and Social Care, and their nested qualifications.

+Over the past 15 years, I have designed and created content for seven modues within the degree in Health and Social Care, and helped to present three.
 I have particular expertise in the production (or course-writing) phase of creating distance teaching materials.
-While I am, of course, interested in the explicit content of the materials we produce, I focus particularly on the pedagogical structure which underlies the explicit content and how this can best enable student learning.
-I run a development group for academics in the department who are new to the OU.
+I focus particularly on the pedagogical structure which underlies the explicit content and how this can best enable student learning.
 Some of the resources I have created to support this work can be found on my blog http://rememberingmyhat.wordpress.com/ under the tag 'course-writing resources'.